robenkleene/design-references/adobe-photoshop/photoshop.md

 1. Select the part to change the perspective of
 2. Hit `⌘J` to copy it to a new layer
 3. Use "Perspective" -> "Warp" to straighten the line

+## Tips

+- To resize a layer to the size of the canvas, just turn on snap with `⇧⌘;`.